openfnord/FT107m/README.md

 The code came from ....

-The project have three steps, the first are related to basic DMS control up/down frequency set and read frequency dial and read S-Meter signal value.
+The project have three steps, the first are related to basic control of DMS unit to setup frequency , to read frequency from digital display and to present S-Meter signal value.
-The second, evolve replace DMS by a DDS VFO and clone all funcionality of them.
-Finally, the third will let total control of the rig.
+The second, is related with the replace DMS by a VFO DDS and clone all functionality of it.
+Finally, the third will let total control of the radio.